Munsin

-Munshin (literally Door god), known in the southernly Jeju Island as Munjeon is the god of the door in Korean shamanism.
-The worship of Munshin is strongest in Jeju Island, where Munshin (known as Munjeon) is one of the most-worshipped deities; however, the worship of Munshin also exists in the mainland.
+Munsin (literally Door god), known in the southernly Jeju Island as Munjeonsin is the god of the door in Korean shamanism.
+The worship of Munsin is strongest in Jeju Island, where Munsin (known as Munjeonsin) is one of the most-worshipped deities; however, the worship of Munsin also exists in the mainland.

 History

-The first Munshin-like entity that is recorded in Korean history is Cheoyong.
+The first Munsin-like entity that is recorded in Korean history is Cheoyong.
 According to the history book Samguk Yusa, Cheoyong successfully repulsed the disease deity, who was having sex with his wife.
 After the repulse of the disease god, the people of the kingdom of Silla attached portraits of Cheoyong on their front gates to ward off disease.

-In the Goryeo period, the traditional worship of Munshin was influenced by Taoist rituals.
+In the Goryeo period, the traditional worship of Munsin was influenced by Taoist rituals.
 During the reign of King Yejong, it is recorded that Taoist believers made statues of the door god.
-One of the most common worship of Munshin in the mainland, the attachment of pictures or writing on the front doors, originated from Taoism.
+One of the most common worship of Munsin in the mainland, the attachment of pictures or writing on the front doors, originated from Taoism.

 On the mainland

-The mainland worship of Munshin is very weak compared to the worship of Munshin in Jeju Island.
-Munshin worship is almost nonexistent in the countryside, and a limited form appears in Seoul and neighboring regions.
-Unlike most Gashin, Munshin was mostly worshipped in cities, where the importance of the door was significantly higher than in the countryside.
+The mainland worship of Munsin is very weak compared to the worship of Munsin in Jeju Island.
+Munsin worship is almost nonexistent in the countryside, and a limited form appears in Seoul and neighboring regions.
+Unlike most Gashin, Munsin was mostly worshipped in cities, where the importance of the door was significantly higher than in the countryside.

-In the mainland, Munshin was believed to embody an amulet, a portrait of Cheoyong, a picture of a tiger or a rooster, or a calligraphy of 'Ibchun Daegil', all attached to the door.
+In the mainland, Munsin was believed to embody an amulet, a portrait of Cheoyong, a picture of a tiger or a rooster, or a calligraphy of 'Ibchun Daegil', all attached to the door.
 The god was worshipped in October, after worshipping Seongjushin(deity of the house).
 The worship was very short, simply spraying rice wine and placing tteok in front of the door.